William Stacy: Marietta and the Ohio Country

-During the settlement of the Ohio Country, two of Colonel Stacy's sons were with a small group of pioneers attempting to establish a settlement on some good potential farmland known as Big Bottom, upriver from Marietta on the Muskingum River.
-Colonel Stacy ice skated 30 mi up the frozen river in late December 1790 and warned his sons about the danger of a possible Indian attack.
+During the settlement of the Ohio Country, two of Stacy's sons were with a small group of pioneers attempting to establish a settlement on some good potential farmland known as Big Bottom, upriver from Marietta on the Muskingum River.
+Stacy ice skated 30 mi up the frozen river in late December 1790 and warned his sons about the danger of a possible Native American attack.
 His concerns were realized several days later on January 2, 1791, with the occurrence of the Big Bottom massacre, and the beginning of the Northwest Indian War.
 Twelve people were killed in the attack, including Stacy's son John.
 His son Philemon was taken captive and died later.

 William Stacy was a prominent and active member of the pioneer settlement of Marietta.
 He superintended the construction of a stockade known as Picketed Point to protect the settlers from Indians, he was an officer in the militia, and he was an officer on the first board of police.
 Additionally, he served as an officer of the township of Marietta, and he owned one of two hand mills in the settlement.
 William Stacy was an original member of the Society of the Cincinnati and an original member of the American Union Lodge No. 1 (Freemasons) at Marietta; the name of this lodge was reportedly suggested by Benjamin Franklin, and the seal engraved by Paul Revere.
 Stacy was honored with the position of foreman of the first Grand Jury in the Northwest Territory.
 This was an important event, as this court was the first establishment of civil and criminal law in the pioneer country.

 William Stacy lost his wife Sarah to smallpox during March 1790 after 36 years of marriage.
 He subsequently married Hannah Sheffield during July of that year.
 "A man highly esteemed for his many excellent qualities, and honored for his services and sufferings in the cause of freedom," William Stacy died in Marietta in 1802 at 68 years of age.
 He was buried in Marietta at Mound Cemetery, the site of an ancient American Indian burial mound.
-Colonel Stacy has good company in his final resting place; Mound Cemetery reportedly contains the largest number of Revolutionary War officers buried in one location.
+Stacy has good company in his final resting place; Mound Cemetery reportedly contains the largest number of Revolutionary War officers buried in one location.
 A new memorial marker was dedicated to William Stacy in 1928 in Mound Cemetery.